elixir-lang/elixir/lib/elixir/pages/getting-started/case-cond-and-if.md

 ## Summing up

 We have concluded the introduction to the most fundamental control-flow constructs in Elixir.
-Generally speaking, Elixir developers prefer pattern matching and guards, using `case` and function definitions (which we will explore in future chapters).
-When your logic cannot be expressed within patterns and guards, you may consider `if/2`, falling back to `cond/1` when there are several conditions to check.
+Generally speaking, Elixir developers prefer pattern matching and guards, using `case` and function definitions (which we will explore in future chapters), as they are succinct and precise.
+When your logic cannot be outlined within patterns and guards, you may consider `if/2`, falling back to `cond/1` when there are several conditions to check.